nkokkos/datatables_rails_7/README.md

 # README

 This is a working example of Rails 7 with datatables, bootstrap4 and esbuild.
-Not ajax based.

 At the root of this rails app run: